ForbesLindesay/uptime-robot/README.md

 options:

- - alertcontacts - optional (array of alert contact ids)
+ - alertContacts - optional (array of alert contact ids)
  - offset - optional (record to start paginating.
 Default: 0)
  - limit - optional (number of records to return.
 Default and max: 50)